Uno (video game): Mattel163 version

 The Mattel163 version of the game is a new mobile version of the tabletop game UNO Cards.

 This version has the following 4 modes: the classic mode, 2 Vs 2 mode, custom room mode, go wild mode.
-The game can be played on Ios, Android, and Facebook H5 pages.
+The game can be played on IOS, Android, and Facebook H5 pages.

 The first Closed beta test of UNO!
-Mobile started in Canada via Google Play Store on the 6th of February, 2018.
+Mobile started in Canada via Google Play Store on 6 February 2018.
 Before the soft launch of UNO!
 Mobile on mid-2018, it took the studio about 12 months to take the game into vast players.
 The development process of UNO!
 Mobile was done by Mattel 163 and supported by ThunderFire UX team.

 Development and release

 Original version

-The Xbox 360 version was also included as a download code in the Xbox Live Vision bundle.
+The Xbox 360 version was also included as a download code in the Xbox Live Vision bundle and on disc in the Xbox Live Arcade Compilation Disc.

 Ubisoft version

 An updated version developed by Ubisoft Chengdu and published by Ubisoft was released for Xbox One and PlayStation 4 in August 2016, with a Steam version to follow later in the year.
 On November 7, 2017, Uno was released for the Nintendo Switch.
 The game was also released for the Stadia cloud gaming service, operated by Google, on September 15, 2020.
 A version for Amazon Luna followed on December 10, 2020.